happyputi/BDF-manual-en-new/source/Easyinput Guide.rst

-Concise input
+Easy input
 ************************************

-In this chapter, we will introduce the BDF concise input control keyword.
+In this chapter, we will introduce the BDF easy input control keyword.

 .. include:: easyinput/controlkeywords.rst